-The main programming window (see Figure 28) allows selection of User Units.
-This selection is used in conjunction with the Microstep Resolution selection of steps/revolution to set a scaling factor which allows move requirements to be entered (whether in programming or via the PIT) in the user's preferred units.
-Default steps/rev are 20,000 and user units are inches with a default of 40,000 steps/inch.
-These defaults correspond to a 2 turn per inch screw.
+The main programming window (see Figure 22) allows selection of User Units.
+This selection is used in conjunction with the Microstep Resolution selection of steps/revolution to set a scaling factor which allows all move requirements to be entered (whether in programming or via the PIT) in the users preferred units.

-To make a new selection click the cursor on the Change box for User Units name (Figure 25) and enter a one to four digit description (mm, inch, feet, stps, revs, ????).
+To make the selection click the cursor on the change box for User Units name (Figure 22) and enter a one to four digit description (mm, inch, feet, ????).
 Using the selected steps/resolution calculate the steps/unit (using screw pitch or belt wheel diameter and gear ratio) and enter in the user unit box.